 Applications open in August and close at the end of October.
 Recipients are selected in December, equipment is purchased and delivered after proof of enrolment has been provided (around March) and there are presentation ceremonies in May.

 For more information contact:

-Max Bini, Tertiary Education Consultant, Freecall: 1300 84 74 66 Direct line: 03 8378 1223 Email: max.bini@visionaustralia.org www.visionaustralia.org applications, including SEAS and Scholarship applications for study in 2012, on Wednesday 31 August 1pm to 4pm.
+Max Bini, Tertiary Education Consultant, Freecall: 1300 84 74 66 Direct line: 03 8378 1223 Email: max.bini@visionaustralia.org www.visionaustralia.org

 VTAC coming to Vision Australia Kensington Melbourne